 The figure of the Swan (Der Schwan) in the Carmina Burana is of special relevance.

 Carl Orff composed a very sharp aria for tenor with extremely notes … 3 x c5, 3 x d5 and 9 X Si4 … all composed of three strophes.
-Orff thought and wrote the aria for a tenor (not a countertenor who sings in falsetto).
+Orff thought and wrote the aria for a tenor (not a countertenor ).
 In 1937 (year of composition of the work) the figure of the countertenor in the world opera scene had not yet resurfaced.
 It was the English countertenor Alfred Deller who rescued in the 1940s (later to the composition of the Carmina Burana).

 ♦ Video – You Tube ♦